Dear music fan,

-In 2005 I got my own world wibe web-address.
+In 2005 I got my own world wibe web-address and decided at the same time to extend the site to a music 'paper'.

-My name is Edwin Hagendoorn, I live in The Hague (The Netherlands), 49 years old and music plays an important part in my life.
-I especially like rock and singer-songwriter but am interested in all kinds of great music.
+I am Edwin Hagendoorn, live in The Hague (The Netherlands), 52 years old and music plays an important part in my life.
+I especially like rock and singer-songwriter but am interested in all kinds of great music and always lloking out for new cool bands.
 Lately I've been checking out a lot of the blues, jazz and folk originals who inspired rock musicians.

 My favourite bands/artists include The Beatles, Big Star, Led Zeppelin, Roxy Music, Miles Davis, John Coltrane, R.E.M., Jeff Buckley, Neil Young, Nick Drake, Bert Jansch, Cheap Trick, The Who, XTC, Suede, Queens Of The Stone Age, Spoon, Oasis and Radiohead.

-The first songs I noticed as a kid were 10CC's "The Wall Street Shuffle" ('74), Roger Glover's "Love Is All" (ft. that video with the singing frog (e.g. Ronnie James Dio!)), Queen's "Bohemian Rhapsody" (both '75) and a reissue of "Let It Be" by The Beatles (in '76 on compilation "Rock And Roll Music").
+The first songs I noticed, on the radio or Top Pop, as a kid were 10CC's "The Wall Street Shuffle" ('74), Roger Glover's "Love Is All" (ft. the video with the singing frog (e.g. Ronnie James Dio!)), Queen's "Bohemian Rhapsody" (both '75) and a reissue of "Let It Be" by The Beatles (in '76 on the compilation "Rock And Roll Music").

-Besides that I mainly played my dad's records, including a lot of 50's rock 'n' roll (Buddy Holly, Johnny & The Hurricanes, The Shadows, The Everly Brothers), 60's (The Beatles, Golden Earring) and 70's (Focus, The Eagles, Fleetwood Mac).
-A couple of years later (around '80, '81) I started buying my first singles and lp's.
+And of course I played my dad's records, including a lot of 50's rock 'n' roll (Buddy Holly, Johnny & The Hurricanes, The Shadows, The Everly Brothers), 60's (The Beatles, Golden Earring) and 70's (Focus, The Eagles, Fleetwood Mac).
+A couple of years later (around '80/'81) I started buying my first singles and lp's.

-These included Genesis, Electric Light Orchestra, Fischer-Z, Queen, Fleetwood Mac, Paul McCartney, The Police and Steve Miller Band a.o.
-It didn't take long before I started to listen to New Wave, Punkrock, Hardrock and Blues as well.
-And so, gradually, I became a collector, a (modest) musician, got interested in jazz (from Hendrix to Coltrane) and a songwriter.
+This included Genesis, Electric Light Orchestra, Fischer-Z, Queen, Fleetwood Mac, Paul McCartney, The Police and Steve Miller Band.
+It didn't take long before I started to listen to New Wave, Punk, Hardrock and Blues as well.
+And so, gradually, I became a collector, got interested in jazz (from Hendrix to Coltrane), a (modest) guitar player and a songwriter.

 This site features a complete story on Big Star.
 I have been a Big Star fan since I discovered their 2nd lp "Radio City" (on Big Beat) in '86 or '87.
 I still think that "Radio City" is the most sensational album the band made because of it's exciting mix of melodic pop and the rawer dynamics of rock (alas Power Pop!) that inspired 80's and 90's guitarrockers as well.